Skip to content

 While Headlamp provides a lot of insights, it doesn't expose everything.
 Kubectl is a Kubernetes command-line tool that can be configured to query resources, read logs, and more.

-1. If you don't already have kubectl (it's installed with Docker Desktop), follow these instructions to install kubectl.
+1. If you don't already have kubectl, follow these instructions to install kubectl.

 3. Try to query the running pods and see if our hello world app is up and running: